otblabs/mpesa-api-desktop-client/README.md

 # mpesa-api-desktop-client
+A java swing desktop application <br/>
-A client implementation of our internal daraja-API implementation
+client implementation of our internal daraja-API implementation